 How to correct

-Submit a VCP application to the IRS under the Employee Plans Compliance Resolution Program (EPCRS), currently set forth in Rev. Proc.
+Make a VCP submission to the IRS under the Employee Plans Compliance Resolution Program (EPCRS), currently set forth in Rev. Proc.
 2016-51, to:

 - Request the IRS approve a retroactive amendment to the plan document to reflect the plan’s operation.
 VCP considers this failure an operational failure, not a drafting or a typographical error.
 To correct the plan’s terms, propose a retroactive amendment to the definition of compensation that reflects the plan’s operation.